|

 Many new HRTF sets |

-091217 | After considerable
+091217 | After

-processing all the LISTEN project
+all the LISTEN

-HRTFs have been converted to CATT-format (requires v8.0i:2 due to a new angular resolution).
+have been converted to CATT-format (requires v8.0i:2 due to a new angular resolution).
 Because of the big total size (102 sets, 74.5 MB) these HRTF libraries are not included in installations or updates but can only be downloaded. |

 More anechoic recordings |

-090925 | The Dipartimento
+090925 | The

-di Ingegneria Università
+Ingegneria Università

-di Ferrara, Italy have made available a set of anechoic recordings of islamic songs, byzantine songs from CAHRISMA project and a set of anechoic ancient greek songs and music from the ERATO project.
+have made available a set of anechoic recordings of islamic songs, byzantine songs from CAHRISMA project and a set of anechoic ancient greek songs and music from the ERATO project.
 Non-commercial use only. |

 Multiple CPU core processing clarification |